NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Ancestries/Strix.md

 **Senses** Low-Light Vision

 **Wings** All strix possess powerful wings.
 While not all strix focus on honing their flying skills, a strong flap of their wings allows strix to travel longer distances when jumping.
 When Leaping horizontally, you move an additional 5 feet.
 You don't automatically fail your checks to High Jump or Long Jump if you don't Stride at least 10 feet first.
 In addition, when you make a Long Jump, you can jump a distance up to 10 feet further than your Athletics check result, though still with the normal maximum of your Speed.
+Additionally, you take no damage from falling, no matter what distance you fall.

 ## Strix Heritages